-ACUTE MYELOID LEUKAEMIA: it is a type of leukaemia in which the myeloid cells ae involved.
+Leukaemia in which the myeloid cells are involved.
 Now, what are myeloid cells?
 These are cells that are present in the bone marrow or any tissues resembling bone marrow. these include all the blood cells except lymphocytes.

 The word “acute” refers to the conditions which progress rapidly to an advanced stage.
 It becomes potentially fatal from a seemingly normal or mild condition in a very short duration.

-- Preleukaemic disorders: some disorders are predisposed to lead to AML.
-They are myelodysplastic syndromes and myeloproliferative disease.
+Preleukaemic disorders: There are a few disorders which make an individual vulnerable to leukaemia.
+These are myelodysplastic syndromes and myeloproliferative disease.
 Some blood disorders also act as a preleukaemic disorder, for example, polycythaemia vera, idiopathic myelofibrosis and thrombocythemia.

-- Chemical agents: it is seen that alkylating agents which are used to treat other cancers through chemotherapy may end up causing AML.
-Agents like epipodophyllotoxins, anthracyclines, procarbazine, chlorambucil, melphalan, busulfan, cisplatin and carboplatin are linked as AML causative agents.
+Chemical agents: it is seen that alkylating agents which are used to treat other cancers through chemotherapy may end up causing Acute Myeloid Leukaemia.

 Exposure to chemicals like benzene and formaldehyde through professional hazards can also cause AML.
 Benzene is a chemical substance that is commonly used as a solvent in rubber industries, oil refineries, shoe manufacturing industries and is also found in motor vehicle exhaust, glues, cleaning products, detergents, art supplies and paints.

-- Radiation exposure: exposure to radiation due to atomic bombs, radiation plants, or even radiology labs in high doses can cause mutation of cells leading to AML.
+Radiation exposure: Exposure to radiation due to atomic bombs, radiation plants, or even radiology labs in high doses can cause mutation of cells leading to Acute Myeloid Leukaemia.
 It was seen that Japanese atomic bomb accident- Hiroshima and Nagasaki caused its survivors to develop AML, most often 6-8 years after survival.

 If a foetus is exposed to radiations in its initial stages of development, it may develop leukaemia, although the extent of the risk factor is not clearly understood.

-- Smoking: one of the leading causes of cancer.
-We know that smoking can cause cancers associated with lungs.
+Smoking: one of the leading causes of all types of cancers and leukaemia.
+We know that smoking can cause cancers associated with the lungs.
 But it can also cause dysplastic changes in the blood cells.
-The toxins from tobacco get absorbed through the lungs and enter the bloodstream causing AML.
-It is the only proven lifestyle habit that causes AML.
+The toxins from tobacco get absorbed through the lungs and enter the bloodstream, which might result in the development of leukaemia.
+It is the only proven lifestyle habit that causes Acute Myeloid Leukaemia.

-- Genetic disorders: genetic disorders like Fanconi’s anaemia, Bloom syndrome, ataxia-telangiectasia, severe congenital neutropenia, neurofibromatosis type 1 and Li-Fraumeni syndrome may be predisposing factors for AML.
-Down’s syndrome and trisomy 8 also have a history of AML.
+Genetic disorders: genetic disorders like Fanconi’s anaemia, Bloom syndrome, ataxia-telangiectasia, severe congenital neutropenia, neurofibromatosis type 1 and Li-Fraumeni syndrome may be predisposing factors for AML.
+Down’s syndrome and trisomy 8 also have a history of Acute Myeloid Leukaemia.

-- Family history: if anyone in the family line has a history of AML, the person also has an increased risk, especially if it is his/her own twin who got diagnosed of AML before the age of one.
+Family history: if anyone in the family line has a history of AML, the person also has an increased risk, especially if it is his/her own twin who got diagnosed with leukaemia before the age of one.

-- Age and sex: although AML can occur in anyone, it is seen with an increased prevalence in older males.
+Age and sex: although Acute Myeloid Leukaemia can occur in anyone, it is seen to have increased prevalence in older males.

 Now, our cells know when to divide and when to stop with the help of certain components in the chromosomes (parts of the DNA that decides important functions).
 The parts that help in initiating division are called oncogenes.
 The parts which help in killing the cells are called tumour suppressor genes.

-When there are some defects in the DNA, due to factors mentioned above, these two parts may get expressed more or less than required.
-For example, FLT3, c-KIT, and RAS are seen in patients with AML which are oncogenes.
+When there are some defects in the DNA, due to the factors mentioned above, these two parts may get expressed more or less than required.
+For example, FLT3, c-KIT, and RAS are seen in patients with Acute Myeloid Leukaemia which are oncogenes.
 They are usually over-expressed and lead to uncontrolled growth of cells.

 There are various ways in which defects may creep up into the DNA.
 Usually, the body destroys these cells, but sometimes, they make their way into the cell cycle and cause havoc in the systems.

-General symptoms: certain non-specific symptoms which are seen in AML but can also be due to a result of other disorders.
+General symptoms of Acute Myeloid Leukaemia: Certain non-specific symptoms which are seen in AML but can also be due to a result of other disorders.
 These are:

-In case of patients with AML, the white blood cell count is abnormally high, but these cells are rendered useless as they are not capable of protecting the person from infections.
+In case of patients with Acute Myeloid Leukaemia, the white blood cell count is abnormally high, but these cells are rendered useless as they are not capable of protecting the person from infections.
 The patient might be vulnerable to infections which may become more serious than it actually is or may repeatedly be attached to infections.

 DUE TO LOW PLATELET CELLS (thrombocytopenia)

 Platelets are needed for the clotting of blood.
-When the count reduces, it leads to frequent bleeding which may be prolonged, bruises, bleeding spots.
+When the count reduces in case of leukaemia patients, it leads to frequent bleeding which may lead to prolonged bruises and bleeding spots.